jbmorley/ISListViewAdapter/README.md

 - `adapter:summaryForIdentifier:` returns an `id` conforming to `NSObject` (to be compared using `isEqual:`) that describes the current state of the item for a given identifier.
 It is used by `ISListViewAdapter` to identify updates to items.
 If no summary is provided, it is assumed that objects are immutable and items will not be updated or reloaded.
 - `adapter:sectionForIdentifier:` returns the title (assumed unique) for the section in which the item for a given identifier should be shown.
 Item ordering within sections corresponds to the ordering returned via. `identifiersForAdapter:completionBlock:`.
 Section ordering corresponds to the order in which items for a given section are seen as returned via. `identifiersForAdapter:completionBlock:`.

-### Binding ISListViewAdapter to a View
+### ISListViewAdapter and ISListViewAdapterConnector

-Once you have a data source, you must create an `ISListViewAdapter` instance and bind this to your list view instance.  `ISListViewAdapterConnector` provides an off-the-shelf connector between an `ISListViewAdapter` instance and table views and collection views:
+Once you have a data source, you must create an `ISListViewAdapter` instance and 'connect' this to your list view instance.  `ISListViewAdapterConnector` provides an off-the-shelf connector between an `ISListViewAdapter` instance and table views and collection views:

 ```objc
 #import <ISListViewAdapter/ISListViewAdapter.h>